Speech & Language Base

 In June 2011 the Base Team were selected to present an academic poster at the City University conference Lost for Words: Lost for Life?
 The poster outlines recent research-led practice by the Base team in supporting older students' progression between school, college and work.
 It can be viewed here.

-Since September 2012, the Base Team have offered colleagues from the Hemel Hempstead area and beyond the opportunity to gain accreditation at NVQ Level 3 in Speech and Language Support for 11-16s through the training organization Elklan.
+Since September 2012, the Base team have offered colleagues from the Hemel Hempstead area and beyond the opportunity to gain accreditation at NVQ Level 3 in Speech and Language Support for 11-16s through the training organization Elklan.
 Since September 2013, Speech and Language Support for 5-11s has been made available to teaching assistants, teachers and SENCos working in Primary settings.
 Each course consists of ten sessions, delivered fortnightly.
+From January 2018, the course Speech and Language Support for Vulnerable Young People will also be offered.
 If you are working in a school and interested in gaining accreditation, please contact the Base Manager.

-From April, a series of discrete CPD sessions for colleagues from the local area will take place in the Speech and Language Base.
-The programme can be viewed here.
+The Base team have also developed a series of discrete CPD sessions for colleagues from the local area, which will take place in the Speech and Language Base.
+The programme for 2017-18 can be viewed here.

 Support for Parents